 - Drug And Alcohol Counseling

-If you have a passion or drive to do any of these jobs we recommend you look into going to a trade school instead of the alternative.
+If you have a passion or drive to do any of these jobs, we recommend you consider going to a trade school instead of the alternative.

 7. Salaries for Trade School Jobs